 The science of assessment has evolved considerably in recent years.
 While more diagnostic and screening measures are now available to the research and clinical communities, it is important for researchers to capitalize and expand on these advances.
-For example, utilization of more specialized measures of functioning across domains could facilitate more refined phenotyping and identification of biomarkers.
+For example, utilization of more specialized measures of functioning across domains could facilitate more refined phenotyping and identification of biomarkers for medical, cognitive, and behavioral conditions related to Down syndrome.

 In the near term, the scientific community needs to further improve tools, techniques, methods, and measures, moving toward a minimum set of common measures for use across studies, age groups, and developmental and behavioral domains.
-In addition, the field may benefit from an agreement on common domains that can be assessed in clinical research on Down syndrome (e.g., non-verbal problem-solving ability, language and communication skills, adaptive abilities, executive function) to allow for comparability across studies, while noting that domains appropriate for one stage of life may not be appropriate for others.
+In addition, the field may benefit from an agreement on common domains and a core set of standardized tests and measures that can be assessed in clinical research on Down syndrome (e.g., nonverbal problem-solving ability, language and communication skills, adaptive abilities, executive function) to allow for comparability across studies, while noting that domains appropriate for one stage of life may not be appropriate for others.

 - 1. Develop a strategy to correlate descriptive studies of development in Down syndrome over the lifespan in both humans and model systems.
 This strategy will inform the development of molecular and cognitive phenotypic profiles for Down syndrome that will support longitudinal studies.
 (Status: In progress.) - 2.
-Link human and mouse cognitive studies on Down syndrome to: - Better characterize cognitive deficits in mice related to psychological functioning; - Develop standardized methods to test synaptic and cognitive function in Down syndrome mouse models; - Develop tests that assess the same cognitive processes in both mice and humans (such as discriminative taste aversion).
+Link human and mouse cognitive studies on Down syndrome to: - Better characterize cognitive deficits in mice related to psychological functioning; - Develop standardized methods to test synaptic and cognitive function in Down syndrome mouse models; - Use Magnetic Resonance Imaging (MRI) and micro Positron-emission tomography (PET) imaging in Down syndrome mouse models to help align human and animal model studies; and - Develop measures and tests that assess the same cognitive processes at different stages of development in both mice and humans (such as discriminative taste aversion).